mcore1976/sim808gpstracker/README.md

 Even when using "Arduino Pro Mini" you will have to connect USBASP programmer from KANDA socket (look here : https://www.atnel.pl/download/blog/ISP_KANDA.jpg )  to appropriate pins of this board  : SCK (pin 13), MISO (pin 12), MOSI (pin 11), RESET (pin RST), pin VCC, pin GND - like here when changing/uploading bootloader https://www.arduino.cc/en/Hacking/MiniBootloader
 Description of this board is here : https://www.theengineeringprojects.com/2018/06/introduction-to-arduino-pro-mini.html

+NOTICE :

 This GPS tracker solution is not based on ARDUINO FRAMEWORK (it does not use ARDUINO bootloader and we are getting rid of it here), it uses pure C code instead so USBASP programmer is still needed.
+It also utilizes hardware UART interface pins of ATMEGA that are normally used to program via ARDUINO framework...
+So USBASP programer is needed
-It takes less memory so it can be uploaded even to smaller/older/smaller chips like ATMEGA168  ( you can find cheaper Arduino Pro Mini board with ATMEGA168 for ~1,5USD)
+The code without ARDUINO framework takes less memory so it can be uploaded even to smaller/older/smaller chips like ATMEGA168  ( you can find cheaper Arduino Pro Mini board with ATMEGA168 for ~1,5USD).